CylonicRaider/Instant/docs/RUNNING.md

   the `--master` option for invocations of the orchestrator.
 - `comm-path` — *Socket path*: Where the UNIX domain socket used for communication with the master process is located.
+- `comm-mkdirs` — *Create intermediate directories for socket*: Whether intermediate directories in `comm-path` should be created.
+Defaults to yes.
 - `pid-file` — *Master PID file*: Where the master process should write a PID file representing itself.
 If omitted, the master process writes no PID file.
 - `log-file` — *Path of logging file*: Where the master process should send